Gravel bicycle

 A gravel bicycle is a type of bicycle intended for gravel cycling, including gravel racing.
 They are also sometimes known as "adventure bicycles", particularly ones intended for harsher off-road terrain.

-While bicycles have been used for riding on such roads since bicycles were invented, the "modern" gravel bicycle, as a category, evolved in the 2000s, adopting technology from road bicycles, cyclocross bicycles and mountain bikes.
-They also share many characteristics of touring bicycles, such as relaxed geometry, wide tires and wide-range gearing.
+While bicycles have been used for riding on such roads since bicycles were invented, the "modern" gravel bicycle, as a category, evolved in the 2000s, adopting technology from road bicycles, hybrid bicycles, cyclocross bicycles and mountain bikes.
+They also share many characteristics of touring bicycles, such as relaxed geometry, wide tyres and wide-range gearing.

 Design characteristics

+Once assembled from cyclocross and road touring bikes, purpose-designed gravel bikes emerged the 2010s as bicycle manufacturers saw a growing sales segment.
+Many companies, large and small, rapidly took to designing and marketing bikes specific to gravel.
+Races such as Unbound Gravel and riders such as Dan Hughes helped to shape the trend.
+By the end of the 2010s, gravel bikes were a significant portion of all bikes sold.

-Gravel bikes have been constructed out of a wide variety of frame materials, including aluminium, carbon fibre, titanium and steel.
-Most use carbon fibre forks.
+Gravel bikes have been constructed out of a wide variety of frame materials, including aluminum, carbon fibre, titanium and steel.
+The vast majority of gravel bikes include a rigid fork, carbon fibre and chromoly forks being the most common given its inherent vibration-absorbing properties.

 Gravel bicycles generally use drop bars, similar to racing and cyclocross bicycles, unlike mountain bikes and hybrid bicycles.
 Many gravel bikes are fitted with wider bars than would be typical for a road or cyclocross bike, and a few have been fitted with "flared" bars that angle outwards.
 Clip-on aerobar extensions are sometimes used, particularly in racing.

 Gravel bikes have frame geometry that is intermediate between a road bike and a cross-country mountain bike, leading to a bike that is slower to turn but more stable, particularly in low-traction descents, than a road bike or cyclocross bike.

-Gravel bikes almost universally use disc brakes, and most use hydraulic discs.
+Gravel bikes almost universally use disc brakes, and many models use hydraulic disc brakes.

 Gravel bikes often have additional mounting points for bottle cages, as well as carriage points optimised for carrying bikepacking gear.

 Suspension

-The majority of gravel bikes sold to date rely on the cushioning of their wider tires, and controlled flexing in wheels, fork, and frame, to provide a cushioning effect.
+The majority of gravel bikes sold to date rely on the cushioning of their wider tyres, and controlled flexing in wheels, fork, and frame, to provide a cushioning effect.
 However, a few gravel bikes offer mechanical suspension in some form.
-Where offered, the suspension travel is typically limited to about 20-30 mm.
+Where offered, the suspension travel is typically limited to about 20–30 mm.

-Examples of gravel bikes with suspension are the Lauf True Grit, which has a leaf spring front fork for suspension as well as the Cannondale Topstone Carbon Lefty, which has a pivoting seat stay and flexible chainstays to provide increased suspension, and a single-sided hydraulically-suspended "lefty" front fork.
+Examples of gravel bikes with suspension are the Lauf True Grit, which has a leaf spring fork for suspension as well as the Cannondale Topstone Carbon Lefty, which has a pivoting seat stay and flexible chainstays to provide increased suspension, and a single-sided hydraulically-suspended "lefty" fork.
 Both front and rear suspension offer around 30 mm of travel.